The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 ---
 # Foreword

-With the release of Endwalker, Samurai is now celebrating four years in the game.
-With Boxer’s permission I am updating this guide for Endwalker. ~~6.0 doesn’t change a whole lot about the fundamentals of playing Samurai or melee~~ 6.1 has fundamentally changed the way Samurai plays in Endwalker, and the changes will be covered in this document.
-Despite this, this guide is still intended for newer players.
+As of Dawntrail, Samurai has been part of the game for seven years.
+As part of the team, I am updating this guide for Dawntrail as we have gotten a substantial amount of changes upon release, until 7.05 which marked a big shift in gameplay since Shadowbringers, and will be covered in this document.
+This guide is intended for newer and older players alike.

-\-Zombii
+\-Zheng

 - - -